 S$1,000,000 × 4% = S$40,000 per year in expenses (to last for 25 years)

-For some retirees with modest lifestyles who have paid off their mortgages, this may suffice.
-But for many households in Singapore, especially those who wish to maintain their current lifestyle, this amount may not be enough.
+Keeping within S$3,333 per month in expenses might be possible for some retirees who have paid off their mortgages, don’t have anymore debt, and lead modest lifestyles.
+But for many households in Singapore, especially those who wish to maintain their current lifestyle, this amount may not suffice.

 Rising Cost of Living